XYIheng/DroidChecker_Doc/docs/source/setup.rst

 Setup
 ==============

-Requirements:
+**Requirements**:

 - Python 3.8+

 - Android SDK

 You need to create an emulator before running DroidChecker.
-See [this link](https://stackoverflow.com/questions/43275238/how-to-set-system-images-path-when-creating-an-android-avd) for how to create avd using [avdmanager](https://developer.android.com/studio/command-line/avdmanager).
+See `this link <https://stackoverflow.com/questions/43275238/how-to-set-system-images-path-when-creating-an-android-avd>`_ for how to create avd using `avdmanager <https://developer.android.com/studio/command-line/avdmanager>`_.
 The following sample command will help you create an emulator, which will help you start using DroidChecker quickly：

 .. code-block:: console